MoreOutput/RockMUD/README.md

 Note: i dont feel like using a node MVC framework for this

+Some updates to get to v0.2:
+Combat Rounds,
+All 'standard' mud channels,
+clean up function parameters,
+save a created character (i broke this tonight when refactoring), save command.

-Quick install tip: make sure to have a version of socket.io >= .9 in the node_modules folder
+Quick install tip: make sure to have a version of socket.io >= .9 in the node_modules folder as I have decided to not include socket.io with this branch.
+I will do my best to make sure I keep up with it.